truenas/documentation/content/GettingStarted/Migrate/MigratePrep.md

 {{< include file="/static/includes/COREMigratesList.md" >}}

 ## Preparing for Migration
-Read this article before you attempt to migrate your CORE system to a SCALE major version.
+Read this article before you attempt to migrate your 13.0-U6.x system to a TrueNAS 24.10 or earlier release major version.

 {{< hint type="warning" title="Using USB Devices for Backups" >}}
 We strongly recommend not using USB flash drives or USB-attached drives for backups as these can have issues, including with recovering backed up files.
 For more information on using USB drives and devices in general, read the [CORE Hardware Guide](https://www.truenas.com/docs/core/gettingstarted/corehardwareguide/).
 If you must use a USB type device, verify you can access files on the device before you upgrade/migrate to SCALE.
 {{< /hint >}}
-{{< enterprise >}}
-CORE Enterprise customers are encouraged to contact Support for assistance with the process of moving from CORE to SCALE, especially customers with HA systems.
-{{< /enterprise >}}

 1. Upgrade your CORE system to the most recent publicly-available CORE major maintenance release version.
-   TrueNAS systems on 12.0x or earlier should upgrade to the latest CORE 13.0 release (e.g 13.0-U6.1 or newer) prior to migrating to SCALE.
    CORE systems at the latest 13.0 release can use the [iso upgrade](#migrating-using-an-iso-file-to-upgrade) method to migrate to SCALE.

 2. Migrate [GELI-encrypted pools](https://www.truenas.com/docs/core/coretutorials/storage/pools/storageencryption/#geli-pool-migrations) to a non-GELI-encrypted pool before upgrading from CORE 12.0x or earlier releases!